apacheignite/documentation/data-grid/off-heap-memory.md

 {
   "type": "info",
   "title": "Off-Heap Indexes",
-  "body": "Note that when off-heap memory is configured, Ignite will also store query indexes off-heap.
+  "body": "Note that when off-heap memory is configured, Ignite will store query indexes off-heap as well.
 This means that indexes will not take any portion of the on-heap memory."
 }
 [/block]